gogins/csound-webserver-opcodes/README.md

 *S_resource* - The name of an Internet resource to be served by the internal Web server.
 This name, when appended to the base URI of the Web server, should form a valid, loadable URI.
+A complete URL, e.g. for resources from the Internet, can also be used.

 *S_browser_command* - The name of a Web browser that should immediately open the named resource.
 This parameter is optional, and will default to Safari on